Water Policies Focused on the Future are Needed Today

 Wasting so much water makes it hard for farmers like me to grow the crops that everyone needs.

 That’s great news for me and farmers across the California Central Valley.
-I expect to receive a full allotment of surface water this year, which will be invested to grow pistachios, tomatoes, onions, and wine grapes—crops that work well with irrigation systems.
+I expect to receive a full allotment of surface water this year, which will be invested to grow pistachios, tomates, oignons, and wine grapes—crops that work well with irrigation systems.

 The groundwater in our area can meet the basic needs of crops, but it’s slightly saline, as if someone added a pinch of salt to a glass of water.
 Nobody would choose to drink it unless there was no other option.